 |Sandy Cay||4.4 mi.
 Northwest of Central Hopetown||Sandy Cay|

-If you're looking for someone that offers snorkeling excursions, rentals, or other services, you should check out Froggies Out Island Adventures.
+If you looking for a business offering snorkeling gear, excursions or similar services, you should check out Froggies Out Island Adventures.
 They offer two snorkeling tours.
 The first is a full day option which takes guests to the Sandy Cay National Park for snorkeling, then continues on to a beach bar for lunch, a visit to a local art gallery, then to Tiloo Bank for a little more snorkeling.
-They are found within Hopetown, Elbow Cay.
+They are located in Hopetown, Elbow Cay.

-Be sure to look at this table to see a firm that offers snorkeling related services.
+The table below lists information regarding a firm that offers snorkeling related services.

 |Froggies Out Island Adventures||Snorkeling Tour Operator||(242) 366-0431||0.2 mi.
 West-Northwest of Central Hopetown||Elbow Cay|